Store

 Can Nature Deficit Disorder Affect Adrenal Fatigue?

-Because there is not enough time to let the brain relax and reset in an individual who is experiencing nature deficit disorder, there is a high likelihood that it could cause that same person to fall into the throes of AF.
-It all begins to tie together because those same effects that you are feeling due to your disconnection with nature can also cause you to feel so poorly that you don’t want to make any changes in order to return to the environment that will help you.
+Because there is not enough time to let the brain relax and reset in an individual who is experiencing nature deficit disorder, there is a high likelihood that it could cause that same person to fall into the throes of Adrenal Fatigue.
+It all begins to tie together because those same effects that you are feeling due to your disconnection with nature can also cause you to feel so poorly that you don’t want to make any changes to return to the environment that will help you.

-Once the negative cycle of AF takes hold, your body will begin to weaken immunologically, have high levels of inflammation, feel lethargic, and can trigger even more anxiety and stress because you can’t get everything done that you needed to in the first place.
+Once the negative cycle of Adrenal Fatigue takes hold, your body will begin to weaken immunologically, have high levels of inflammation, feel lethargic, and can trigger even more anxiety and stress because you can’t get everything done that you need to in the first place.
 This only serves to reinforce the pattern that will keep you down.
 Once stress lowers the ability of the body to fight back, it’s easy to see how people succumb to the negativity and avoid reintroduction to the outdoors.

-what is nature deficit disorder and how will it affect my outlook on life?Beyond covering all of the different things to be worried about and negative effects of disconnecting from nature, now it’s time to talk about how to use all of it to your advantage.
+what is nature deficit disorder and how will it affect my outlook on life?Beyond covering all of the different things to be worried about and the negative effects of disconnecting from nature, now it’s time to talk about how to use all of it to your advantage.
 There is much to be learned from those who take time for themselves to allow for mental and physical healing.
 A large portion of our culture has thrown away those tenants in favor of the nonstop hustle.

 What If I Can’t Get Outside?